gaelzarco/gaelzarco/README.md

   # Gael Zarco

-  I'm a former restaurant professional turned Full-Stack Web Engineer from Las Vegas.
-I create fast, responsive, and accessible web applications using TypeScript, React, NextJS, NodeJS, and TailwindCSS.
+  I'm a former restaurant professional turned Software Engineer from Las Vegas.
+I create fast, responsive, and accessible web applications using TypeScript, NextJS, SvelteKit, Go, Fiber, and TailwindCSS.
+I love learning new programming languages and experimenting with frameworks/libraries.
 I'm currently looking for a full-time position as an entry-level Web Engineer.

   <a href="https://linkedin.com/in/gaelzarco" target="blank">